jessepinho/dashing-graph/README.md

 - Provide more usage examples in the README.
 - Add better/more code documentation.

-Thanks to [Tim Macdonald](https://github.com/tsmacdonald) for writing all the original graph-data-mangling code that made this class possible.
+Thanks to [Tim Macdonald](https://github.com/tsmacdonald) for writing all the original graph-data-massaging code that made this class possible.